cxweoth/lite-pytaskmanager/README.md

 - **Lifecycle Management**: Advanced lifecycle control monitors the execution status of tasks, issuing events when tasks exceed their allotted time and forcibly stopping them if they do not terminate within this period.

 - **Automatic Logging**: Features automatic logging capability, allowing users to specify the path for storing logs, crucial for tracking and analyzing system operations.

+- **Lite Installation**: No need to install any 3-party library and easy to install.

 - **Cross-Platform Compatibility**: Delivers consistent performance and user experience on both Windows and Linux operating systems.